-In line with the Bank's goals and strategies, the Human Resources Policy aims to increase employee productivity and satisfaction using human resources tools such as compensation, performance evaluation, career planning and trainings.
-The Bank thus aims to create a professional environment that promotes the energy and creativity of employees and enables them to display their talents.
+In line with the Bank's goals and strategies, the Human Resources Policy aims to increase employee productivity and satisfaction

-Aktif Bank embraces the principle of ensuring employee motivation and loyalty through efficient and people-oriented human resources practices.
+Aktif Bank continues its efforts to improve and enhance its guality of using human resources tools such as compensation, performance service through a customer-oriented approach.
+It regularly monitors evaluation, career planning and trainings.
+The Bank thus aims to create customer satisfaction through periodic surveys and social media a professional environment that promotes the energy and creativity of channels, planning and promptly implementing actions regarding areas employees and enables them to display their talents. that require improvement as demonstrated by customer feedback.
+The Bank has a dedicated system for responding to customer complaints, Aktif Bank embraces the principle of ensuring employee motivation a customer complaints database, and established operation guidelines and loyalty through efficient and people-oriented human resources and principles including the customer complaint procedure. practices.